RickGriff/decimath/README.md

 ### Usage

-On a dApp front-end, web3 accepts BN objects (integer BigNumbers) as contract call parameters.
+On a dApp front-end, web3 accepts BN objects as contract call parameters.
 Use makeBN.js to convert numbers to uint representations of decimals that DeciMath expects, in BN form.

 DeciMath-format BNs can be passed as function parameters via web3 contract calls.